Best Methods for Dust Control in a Workshop

 Upgrade to a better filter

 You may have noticed the cloud of fine dust that blows out the exhaust when you turn on most shop vacuums.
 Small dust particles flow right through standard shop vacuum dust filters.
 To stop this fine dust, buy a high-quality HEPA filter from any store that sells your vacuum brand.
-They’re well worth the price because they last a long time and can be rinsed clean.
+They are well worth the price because they last a long time and can be rinsed clean.

-Reduce hose clutter with an overhead hook
+Reduce hose clutter

 Use a portable dust hood